-Welcome to episode 12 of Women of the Military Podcast.
-Today’s guest is Susie Wilcox.
+Susie shared her story of how she found herself in the Marines.
+Being a female marine can be tough, but Susie says sometimes you just know where you need to be.
+She might have regretted not joining the Air Force but she says she found herself in the Marines.
 I found Susie through a blog post on How to Milspouse where she shared her experience as a Marine and military spouse.
 After reading her story I knew I needed to have her as a guest on the podcast.
 Listen to the story of how she found herself in the Marines.

 On the advice of a friend who had joined the Marines a few years before Suzie started looking into the military.
 He urged her to join the Air Force, but she was strong-willed and independent.
 She walked straight past the Air Force recruiter’s office and joined the Marines, she was at MEPS four days later.
 Susie joined the Marine Corps in August 1999.
 She served four years on active duty in the Corps.
 Her military occupation was water purification.
-Nowadays she is a mother of four teenagers, a yoga instructor and runs her blog, Susan Leda – Dishes are not for the faint of heart.
+Nowadays she is a mother of four teenagers and a yoga instructor.

 Susan found herself in the military.
 She was able to excel and learned a lot.
-And after leaving the military she was able to look at life with a different perspective.
+And after leaving the military she was able to look at life from a different perspective.

 Mentioned in this episode: